rug-cit-hpc/league-of-robots/roles/logs_client/README.md

 ## III.
 Redeploying individual client

-By default, the playbook always check that the correct ca certificate (one from the repo) is deployed.
+By default, the playbook always check that the correct CA certificate (one from the repo) is deployed.
 If client is missing or an outdated one, it overwrites it.
-Then playbook checks if existing client's certificate is valid against the ca certificate.
+Then playbook checks if existing client's certificate is valid against the CA certificate.
 If it is not, it triggers the process of recreating one.

+To recreate the client certificate:

-(On the client machine) remove the files
+(on the client machine) remove the files

 ```
    {{ rsyslog_remote_key_dir }}/{{ inventory_hostname }}.key
    {{ rsyslog_remote_cert_dir }}/{{ inventory_hostname }}.pem
    {{ rsyslog_remote_cert_dir }}/{{ rsyslog_ca_cert_file }}
 ```

 By default they should be

 ```
    /etc/pki/tls/private/[machinename].key
    /etc/pki/tls/certs/[machinename].pem
    /etc/pki/tls/certs/rsyslog-ca.pem
 ```

-then rerun the `single_group_playbooks/rsyslog.yml` or `single_role_playbooks/ryslog_client.yml`
+then rerun the `single_group_playbooks/logs.yml` or `single_role_playbooks/logs_client.yml`
 playbook.